-The best part about option two – you can use nopCommerce to build your multi-vendor marketplace for free.
+The best part about option two – you can use nopCommerce to build your multi-vendor website for free.
 Take advantage of the most popular ASP.NET Core multi-vendor shopping cart in the world to build your very own enterprise-level multi-vendor marketplace with easy integrations and limitless customization opportunities.

 And when you’re ready to go global, we’ve got you covered. nopCommerce has a flexible global system that supports multi-currencies, multi-languages, support for regional taxes and laws, and so much more.
 Start building your multi-vendor marketplace today.